Contact Us for a Free Consultation (833) 594-2133

 Prefiling Intervention, Plea Bargaining, Jury Trial

-That's where we have to start to turn the tide and that's where we're going to talk about some important topics here, like pre-filing intervention.
+That's where we need to start turning the tide, and that's where we'll discuss some important topics, such as pre-filing intervention.
 We're going to talk about plea bargaining.
-We're going to talk about how to relate and deal with the judge and prosecutor in a criminal case.
+We're going to discuss how to interact and work with the judge and prosecutor in a criminal case.
 We're going to talk about a jury trial.

-What if you have to take your case to jury trial?
-What if you're innocent.
+What if you have to take your case to a jury trial?
+What if you're innocent?
 God forbid you've been charged with a criminal case and you are stone-cold innocent.
 What are you going to do then?
 Does that mean just because you're innocent that you're going to win everything?

-No, it doesn't because the prosecutors obviously have some sort of information against you or you wouldn't be charged with a crime or maybe you're being investigated for a crime, or the police have some information from somewhere.
+No, it doesn't, because the prosecutors obviously have some sort of information against you, or you wouldn't be charged with a crime.
+Alternatively, you may be being investigated for a crime, or the police may have some information from elsewhere.

 Probably one of the most important endeavors because of all the things that are on the line.
 Your freedom is on the line.
 Your reputation is on the line.
-Your liberty, your justice, your way of life, your control of your life is on the line.
+Your liberty, your justice, your way of life, and your control of your life are on the line.

 Retain a Seasoned Criminal Defense Lawyer

-So, if you're looking for a seasoned criminal defense attorney that knows the Los Angeles criminal defense system and the process and how it works, you've come to the right place.
+So, if you're looking for a seasoned criminal defense attorney who knows the Los Angeles criminal defense system, its processes, and how it works, you've come to the right place.
 You've taken the first step and you don't even know it.

-Read one of my books that relates to your topic to get that foundation that you need.
-You can get it on Amazon very easily.
+Please read one of my books that relates to your topic to establish the foundation you need.
+You can easily purchase it on Amazon.
 Review it.
 If you're looking for somebody who knows how to cross-examine a witness because there's a crucial witness in your case that is going to have to be discredited, get my tape series on cross-examination.

-You can see that I've been doing this for a long time and I have a substantial legal background.
-Here's to getting your case resolved in the most powerful manner based on the circumstances of your alleged crime and here's to moving on with your life and getting out of the criminal justice system as fast as possible.
+You can see that I've been doing this for a long time, and I've a substantial legal background.
+Here's to resolving your case as effectively as possible, considering the circumstances of your alleged offense.
+Here's to moving forward with your life and expediting your exit from the criminal justice system as quickly as possible.

 About the Author